 Good luck for the future

-I hope you enjoyed this free EY assessment centre guide and found it useful?
-I wish you the best of luck in your future career and at your EY assessment centre.
+We hope you enjoyed this free EY assessment centre guide and found it useful?
+We wish you the best of luck in your future career and at your EY assessment centre.